Salath Rasasack: Release

 It was learned that Amnesty International's Japanese chapter negotiated Salath Rasasack's release from the political prison after 16 years.
-On November 13, 1991, Rasasack was reunited with his family, wife Chansouk Manibod Rasasack (daughter of Phagna Tha Manibod-former Chief Justice for the Kingdom of Laos, former Mayor and Governor of Laos), sons, Salysanh Rasasack(deceased), Souksanh Rasasack, Sacksith Rasasack and daughter, Soukhy Mont d'Or Rasasack Clark (former Miss Memphis Lao Sport, 1987).
-Clark was approximately 4 years old when her father was taken to a political concentration camp.
+On November 13, 1991, Rasasack was reunited with his family, wife Chansouk Manibod Rasasack (daughter of Phagna Tha Manibod-former Chief Justice for the Kingdom of Laos, former Mayor and Governor of Laos), sons, Salysanh Rasasack(deceased), Souksanh Rasasack, Sacksith Rasasack and daughter, Dr. Soukhy Rasasack Clark,Ph.D.
+Clark (former Miss Lao Sport of Memphis) was approximately 4 years old when her father was taken to a political concentration camp.
 The majority of the Rasasacks currently reside in Memphis, Tennessee.
 The day Salath Rasasack arrived at the Memphis International Airport, over 150 people arrived to meet and welcome Rasasack to a life of freedom.
 Upon his arrival, Rasasack brought along a prison blanket.
 When asked by the reporters as to the significance of the blanket, Rasasack, shared that it had been his security blanket for over 16 years.

+Rasasack died from cholangiocarcinoma at his home in Atlanta, Georgia, on 28 August 2024, at the age of 90.